Discover our Sleeping Savings campaign here

 In an era where Environmental, Social, and Governance (ESG) considerations are front and centre, investors are increasingly seeking sustainable and responsible ways to grow their wealth.

-This shift has given rise to a variety of investment strategies that prioritise positive contributions to society and the planet, as well as financial growth.
-In this article, we explore eight sustainable investment strategies for you to consider.
+Their growing popularity has given rise to a variety of investment strategies that prioritise positive contributions to society and the planet – as well as financial growth.
+But what is sustainable investing?
+And how does it impact your financial portfolio?

 1. ESG investing

 ESG investing is a strategy that involves evaluating companies based on three key criteria: Environmental, Social, and Governance.
-You consider a company's impact on the environment, its treatment of employees and communities, and the effectiveness of its governance structure.

-When weighing up options, savvy investors look for companies that are transparent about their ESG practices and provide clear, comprehensive disclosures.
+When weighing up options, look for companies that are transparent about their ESG practices and provide clear, comprehensive disclosures.
 Transparency is a key indicator of a commitment to accountability and responsible business practices.

 2. Ethical investing